Harikrishnan-VJ/StoreScan/README.md

 # Object Detection and Clustering Pipeline

-This Flask application performs object detection using YOLOv4-tiny model and clusters the detected objects based on color similarity using KMeans algorithm.
+This Flask application performs object detection using YOLOv4-tiny model and clusters the detected objects based on color similarity using the KMeans algorithm.

 ## Installation